cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 Installing from File
 ====================

 .. note:: Installation of Loom packages creates a user with the username 'loom'.
-If the user 'loom' already exists on the system, then that user account will be used to run all of the Loom services.
+If the user 'loom' already exists on the system, then that user account will be used to run all the Loom services.
 The username can also be externally created using LDAP.

 Yum
 ---